 Beyond its initial goal, CORLEXIM is also intended to facilitate and promote free access to the largest available collection of lexicographic resources in the Mapudungun language with the goal of stimulating research, as well as the development of teaching-learning materials in order to promote and improve its study.
 In the not too distant future, we expect to be able to incorporate additional dictionaries, lexical lists and other types of textual resources (copyright law permitting).

-CORLEXIM incorporates seven different bilingual dictionaries: four Mapudungun-Spanish and three Spanish-Mapudungun.
-These dictionaries are:
+CORLEXIM incorporates eight different bilingual dictionaries: four Mapudungun-Spanish, three Spanish-Mapudungun and one Mapudungun-English.
+These dictionaries are listed bellow:

-All these lexicographic works were written by Catholic Missionaries during the period 1606 to 1916.
-In total, the number of entries included in this corpus is 32.299, many of which present one or more subentries.
+The first seven lexicographic works were written by catholic Missionaries during the period 1606 to 1916.
+The Mapudungun-English dictionary is part of Ineke Smeets' PhD thesis, published under the title "A Grammar of Mapuche" in 2008.
+In total, the number of entries included in this corpus is 35.449, many of which present one or more subentries.
 Separately, the number of entries in each dictionary is as follows: